 - Overheating – Your device can be overheating after playing games or excessive use in a hot environment or under direct sunlight.
-When the temperature reaches a peak temperature, your Surface Pro will shut down and temporarily refuses to turn on until the device temperature returns to an optimal temperature.
+When the temperature peaks, your Surface Pro will shut down and temporarily refuse to turn on until the device temperature returns to optimal.
 In this situation, you see a thermometer icon when you try to turn it on.

 - Surface charging issue – If you’ve tried to charge your Surface and it still does not turn on, it could be an issue with the charger and cable.
 The original Surface power supply has an LED on the connector at the end of the cable.
 The LED will light up when it’s charging.
-Inversely, a flashing light or no light at all means it’s not charging.
+A flashing or no light at all means it’s not charging.

 - Stuck in standby or sleep mode – Some un-optimized background processes might prevent your Surface Pro from waking up when you press the power button or keyboard.

 - Dead battery – It tends to happen if you use your Surface Pro over a long period.
-Your battery might wear and stop holding enough charge to turn on your device.
+Your battery might wear and stop charging enough to turn on your device.

 - Hardware issue – Most faulty hardware components will likely interrupt the booting process.
 Among those, the motherboard is the most crucial part of a system.
 If there is a loose cable, connector, or faulty components on the mainboard, you’ll need an expert or contact Microsoft for repair.

-How to fix Surface Pro that isn’t turned on
+How to fix a Surface Pro that isn’t turned on

 Now it’s time to resolve your Surface Pro issue that won’t wake up or turn on.
 When you press the power button and see nothing appear on your Surface Pro screen, one of the following solutions will help your Surface Pro to turn on again.

-To solve this issue, you need to recharge your Surface Pro using the original charger which came with your Surface or any compatible power adapters.
+To solve this issue, recharge your Surface Pro using the original charger with your Surface or any compatible power adapters.
 To do so: